 Plus, taking multiple medications increases the chances of having serious side effects or interactions.

-To help you advocate on their behalf, use this clear and simple list of 10 medications that includes common pain relievers, anti-anxiety meds, sleep aids, and more.
+To help you advocate on their behalf, use this clear and simple list of 10 medications seniors should avoid, which includes common pain relievers, anti-anxiety medications, sleep aids, and more.

 - Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)